Wolverine971/9takes/src/blog/enneagram/enneagram-self-development.md

 ### Starting Conversations and Connecting with Others

 The Enneagram offers a shared language and framework for understanding ourselves and others.
 By exploring your type and learning about the other types, you can gain a deeper appreciation for the diversity of human experience.
 You may also find it easier to connect with others and start meaningful conversations about personal growth and self-improvement.
-Checkout this blog for specific <a href="enneagram-communication-tips">tips on communicating with different enneagram types.</a>
+Check out this blog for specific <a href="enneagram-communication-tips">tips on communicating with different enneagram types.</a>

 ### Making Sense of Yourself and Others